American Stress Statistics: Exploring The Prevalence Of Stress

 • Enjoying leisure activities (cooking, dancing, playing games, or hiking)

-• Stress-reduction methods (deep breathing, gardening, socializing, or reading)
+• Using stress-reduction methods (deep breathing, gardening, socializing, or reading)

 • Practicing mindfulness (meditation or mindful breathing)

-• Reduce or stop your social media usage
+• Reducing or limiting your social media usage

 If you're unsure where to start addressing your stress-related problems, a therapist can help you devise a plan to reduce and manage your stress levels.
 If you can't afford or don't have time for in-person therapy, you can also try online therapy, which has been shown to be as effective as in-person therapy for many people.
 In addition, it gives you a more diverse selection of therapists and allows you to meet with your professional on your schedule.

 Online stress management programs can help you improve your capacity to cope with stress while decreasing stress levels.
-In addition, online therapies are shown to help with depression, anxiety, and loneliness in addition to stress
+In addition, online therapies are shown to help with depression, anxiety, and loneliness, as well as stress

 Takeaway